avantikkamurali-source/roast-toast-cafe/README.md

 - A malformed CSS `url()` (missing a closing parenthesis) that stopped the background image from loading.
 - A mismatch between a CSS class name in the HTML (`menu-items`) and the one referenced in the JavaScript (`menu-item`), which broke the "Our Menu" toggle button.

-**2. Used an AI assistant to analyze the code.**
+**2. Used an AI assistant to analyse the code.**
-Prompted it to review the file and report all syntax and functional errors, grouped by severity and type, rather than just asking "what's wrong with this."
+Prompted it to review the file and report all  functional errors, grouped by severity and type, rather than just asking "what's wrong with this."

 **3. Reviewed the AI's fixes and applied them.**
 Compared the original and corrected code side by side to understand exactly what changed and why it fixed the problem, instead of just accepting a rewritten file.